awsdocs/amazon-eks-user-guide/doc_source/pod-security-policy-removal-faq.md

 kubectl get psp
 ```

-To see the pods that the PSPs in your cluster are impacting, run the following command\.
-This command outputs the pod name, namespace, and PSPs:
+To see the Pods that the PSPs in your cluster are impacting, run the following command\.
+This command outputs the Pod name, namespace, and PSPs:

 ```
 kubectl get pod -A -o jsonpath='{range.items[?(@.metadata.annotations.kubernetes\.io/psp)]}{.metadata.name}{"\t"}{.metadata.namespace}{"\t"}{.metadata.annotations.kubernetes\.io/psp}{"\n"}'